Shardcached/shardcached/README.md

     -l <ip_address:port>  ip_address:port where to listen for incoming http connections -L                    enable lazy expiration
-    -E <expire_time>      set the expiration time for cached items (defaults to: 0) -r <mux_timeout_low>  set the low timeout passed to iomux_run() calls (in microsecs, defaults to: 100000) -R <mux_timeout_high> set the high timeout pssed to iomux_run() calls (in microsecs, defaults to: 500000) -b                    HTTP url basepath (optional, defaults to '')
+    -E <expire_time>      set the expiration time for cached items (defaults to: 0) -e <conn_expire_time> the expiration time for a connection in the pool to trigger a NOOP (defaults to 30000) -r <mux_timeout_low>  set the low timeout passed to iomux_run() calls (in microsecs, defaults to: 100000) -R <mux_timeout_high> set the high timeout pssed to iomux_run() calls (in microsecs, defaults to: 500000) -b                    HTTP url basepath (optional, defaults to '')